segmentio/segment-docs/src/connections/destinations/catalog/actions-launchdarkly/index.md

 [LaunchDarkly](https://launchdarkly.com) is a feature management platform that empowers development teams to safely deliver, control and measure their software through feature flags.

-With LaunchDarkly, you can run experiments on any feature flag, with custom events as metrics.
-You can look for an existing custom event from Segment, and start recording data against it as a metric in your LaunchDarkly experiment.
+With LaunchDarkly, you can run experiments on any feature flag.
+This destination allows you to connect existing Segment events to LaunchDarkly custom metrics for use in LaunchDarkly experiments.

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) <destination_name> Segment destination.
 There's also a page about the [non-Actions LaunchDarkly destination](/docs/connections/destinations/catalog/launchdarkly-events/).
 Both of these destinations receives data from Segment.